 |Fig. 1.
-Exceptions tab with all available conditions.|
+Exceptions tab with all available exceptions.|

 Please note that you may use as many exceptions as you want within one rule.

-The exceptions can be configured for all types of the available Conditions:
+The exceptions can be configured for all types of the available conditions:

-Additionally the exceptions are defined in the same way as conditions using four identical factors:
+The exceptions are defined in the same way as conditions using four identical factors:

-Options - this article contains information about processing the subsequent rules and scheduling the frames for the rules' activity time
+Options - this article contains information about processing the subsequent rules and scheduling the frames for the rules' activity time.

 Actions - this article describes the actions that can be performed on messages by using the program.